 Calls made to the registered contact are passed to the SIM/phone.
 This works with most SIP based phone systems and most SIP carriers.

 Calls from the mobile are sent to the hostname specified, using the username and password specified, if specified.
 The called number is the dialled number from the phone.
 Unless we have directly associated one of our numbers with the SIM, the CLI is the SIM's ICCID.
-The call comes from the same group of call servers and will normally be from the same IP address from which the registration request is sent.
+The call comes from the same group of call servers.

 You can specify their hostname, username, and password, just as connecting to your own SIP server.
 This will work with many providers, but check their terms as it means telling us your credentials, which may be against their terms.
 This also can limit our ability to resolve issues if their response is that it is against their terms.